-The Business Law Transactions Clinic of New York University School of Law provides free business and transactional legal services to non-profit organizations and certain for-profit businesses.
-We focus on providing practical and context-aware support with senior leaders to help them on corporate and business issues.
-We provide legal services to non-profit organizations, as well as to small businesses, entrepreneurs and social enterprises that may not have access to the traditional legal market and that operate in areas of concern to the public.
-Our students (all third year students at the New York University School of Law) are selected from a pool of applicants and are the primary advisors and communicators to the client.
+The Business Law Transactions Clinic of New York University School of Law provides free business and transactional legal services to non-profit organizations as well as to social enterprises that may not have access to the traditional legal market and that operate in areas of concern to the public.
+We focus on providing practical support to assist our clients with corporate and business issues.
+Our students (all third year students at the New York University School of Law) are selected from a pool of applicants and work under the close supervision of the Clinic’s experienced faculty to advise clients on a variety of transactional matters, including planning transactions and negotiating contracts, memoranda of understanding and other agreements (grant, service, independent contractor, fiscal sponsorship); reviewing and advising senior managers and boards about governance, compliance and reporting practices; preparing bylaws, conflict-of-interest and other board policies, committee charters, director orientation materials, board self-assessment tools and similar documents; and preparing templates and documents (contracts, forms, summaries and checklists) for management use.

 Requesting Legal Assistance

 If your organization is seeking legal assistance with a business law matter, please complete and submit this Request for Legal Assistance form along with the documents listed on the last page of the form.
 The clinic supervising attorneys are admitted to practice law in the State of New York and are competent to advise on matters governed by the General Corporation Law of the State of Delaware.
 Please contact Naveen Thomas (firstname.lastname@example.org) or Jillian Schroeder-Fenlon (email@example.com) with any questions.